koulaxizis/ufit/README.md

 ### Keep your system updated, healthy and fit. :slightly_smiling_face:

 #### How-To
-- Download the script (uFit.sh).
+- Download the script (*uFit.sh*).
-- Right click -> Permissions -> Properties -> Allow executing file as program.
+- Right click → Permissions → Properties → Allow executing file as program.
-- Click and run it in terminal.
+- Click it and choose "Run in Terminal".
 - Enter your user password.
 - Enjoy!

+#### What it does
+Coming soon...